plastilinn/docs/pages/sections/Solutions.md

 ### 🔑#key solutions - Financial benefits

 💰rating: 45

 does the solution help the customer earn more money? does the solution make the customer save money?

 **💭 Questions**

-💭 #question Does the solution help customers earn more money?
- 💭 #question Does it provide revenue-generating benefits or opportunities?
- 💭 #question Can it contribute to financial gains for customers?
- 💭 #question Does the solution help customers save money?
- 💭 #question Does it provide cost-saving benefits or efficiencies?
- 💭 #question Can it contribute to financial savings for customers?
+Does the solution help customers earn more money?;Does it provide revenue-generating benefits or opportunities?;Can it contribute to financial gains for customers?;Does the solution help customers save money?;Does it provide cost-saving benefits or efficiencies?;Can it contribute to financial savings for customers?

 **🚨 Risks**

 🚨Financial Benefits
 Lack of financial benefits can reduce customer motivation to adopt the solution and limit revenue generation.

 🚨mitigation strategy
 Evaluate if the solution helps customers earn more money and if it provides cost-saving benefits or efficiencies.

 🚨contingency strategy
 Assess if the solution helps customers earn more money and if it provides cost-saving benefits or efficiencies.